kajarenc/geoguessrenv/REPORT.md

 ### Things to improve
-- **Revisit the logic for placing links on the image**.
+- ~~**Revisit the logic for placing links on the image**.~~ DONE :tada:
-  The relative positions of links from the metadata correspond to ground truth, but I'm not sure if I'm using the right heading to place each link.
-As an alternative, I could ignore directions from the metadata and compute the correct positions based on the panorama heading and coordinates.
+  ~~The relative positions of links from the metadata correspond to ground truth, but I'm not sure if I'm using the right heading to place each link.
+As an alternative, I could ignore directions from the metadata and compute the correct positions based on the panorama heading and coordinates.~~
 - Revisit the click-handling logic.
   Currently, it prioritizes absolute distance on the image, which is not correct for equirectangular images and does not align with the task description.
 - Abstract the caching logic into a cache manager, with the ability to store data not only in the local filesystem